 Can I come to retreat/sesshin at Sanshin?

 It's probably safe to say that nobody gets "enough" sleep during sesshin.
-A look at the daily schedule will show you that you will get six hours a night at most if you're staying on campus, and less if you're commuting.
+A look at the daily schedule will show you that you will get six hours a night at most if you're staying on campus, and perhaps less if you're commuting.
 If your roommate snores, if you've traveled across time zones to get here, if you have sleep disorders or if you don't sleep well away from home, you will be additionally fatigued.
 The retreat day starts an hour later than the sesshin day, and there may be some personal time in the afternoon during which to take a short rest.
-In general, however, you can put aside any expectations about being well-rested during sesshin or retreat.
+In general, however, you can put aside any expectations about being "well-rested" during sesshin or retreat.

 Leaving early is strongly discouraged, and not just because you yourself will miss out on part of the event.
 It's important to consider the adverse impact on the sesshin or retreat and all the other participants.

 Participating in a sesshin or retreat is not like going to the theatre, buying your ticket, taking your seat and enjoying something that is performed around you by others.
 No one minds if you sneak out of the show early; there's simply an empty seat in the audience and the show goes on.
 Sesshin and retreat are not like this at all.
 You are not a spectator or a consumer.
 Participants are the material of the retreat, and without them there is nothing going on.
 Sesshin and retreat are created by and out of their practitioners, so when one suddenly disappears, a vital element is missing and the integrity of the structure is weakened for everyone.
 A community is built on interdependence.
 No matter how quiet you are, it's not possible to leave early without disturbing others.